soyunchang/soyunchang/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-Write your biography here.
+Welcome!
+I am a Ph.D. student in the Department of Political Science at the Ohio State University.
+My research focuses on international organizations, reform, international law, compliance, and health politics.
+In particular, I examine how scholars should conceptualize and measure institutional reform.
+I employ a diverse methodological toolkit, including experiments, statistical methods, and machine learning.
+I am also interested how concepts are developed and measured into different proxies. # Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

+Before Ohio State, I completed my B.A. in International Studies and History at Boston College and my M.A. in Political Science and International Relations at Seoul National University.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.